mroonga/mroonga/doc/source/tutorial/storage.rst

 ---------------------------------------

 Mroonga provides functionality to get keyword in context.
-It is implemented as 'mroonga_snippet' UDF.
+It is implemented as :doc:`/reference/udf/mroonga_snippet` UDF.

-See :doc:`/reference/udf/mroonga_snippet` about details.

 How to run Groonga command
 --------------------------